Topics Map > Teaching and Learning

 Asynchronous content is best for lectures and tutorial videos.
 Recorded content is recommended for classes over 100 students; lectures without discussion; and content the students may need to review again.
 Asynchronous recordings help instructors because you can create the content when you have time.
 Recordings benefit the students because they play back better on slower internet connections, and they are useful for students that need to listen at a slower pace, or listen twice to understand the content.
 When viewing a recorded stream, the student will not miss any content if their internet connection is interrupted.
 Your recorded content can be posted to password protected pages that only the enrolled students can see.

 The supported campus service for video/audio content creation is Kaltura, also known as MediaSpace.
 MediaSpace is a "You Tube like" portal, but without commercials, and you can restrict content to anyone with a netid or to specific course rosters.
-If you are using a Compass or Moodle space, you can use Kaltura content in the course shell and avoid the MediaSpace portal.
+If you are using a Canvas or Moodle space, you can use Kaltura content in the course shell and avoid the MediaSpace portal.

 Best practices for recordings